-Sadly, Emma died unexpectedly of heart failure caused by mitochondrial disease just before the charity was launched.
-She was very much at the centre of setting up My Mito Mission and inspired her family and friends to carry on in her name.
-We have left Emma’s story below just as she approved it and hope that her kindness, courage and positivity shine through and help to bring inspiration to others.
+Emma co-founded My Mito Mission and sadly died unexpectedly just before the charity was launched.
+Her individual mission became the first of what we hope will be many more.
+Emma’s family and friends take it forward in her honour and have left her story below just as she approved it.
+We hope that her kindness, courage and positivity shine through and help to bring inspiration to others.

 Hello.
 I’m Emma Beal, 28, from West Yorkshire.
 I have a partner, Paul who’s an A&E nurse and we live in Halifax.
 I love musical theatre, reading, animals, spending time with family and friends and getting involved at the local pantomime each year.

 health-wise but in 2010 during my Uni finals,

 I became ill and was hospitalised.”